FredZhang7/swift-share/README.md

 ![](./data/walkthrough.gif)

 ## Setup
 On Windows, go to Control Panel > System and Security > Windows Defender Firewall > Allow an app or feature through Windows Defender Firewall.
 Click on Change settings.
-Tick the Python checkbox.
-If your network is public, tick the Public checkbox.
-If it's private, tick the Private checkbox.
+Tick the "Python" checkbox.
+If your network is public, tick the Public checkbox next to "Python"; if it's private, tick the Private checkbox.
 Apply the changes by clicking OK.

 Run `pip install -r requirements.txt` in a terminal.
 Then run `python share.py` to start the server.
 Now you can access Swift Share from any device on your local network using the second URL printed to the console.